Remod-org/ForeverBackpack/README.md

 - `UseLargeBackpack` -- (Default true) Use the large Rust backpack instead of the small backpack
 - `AlwaysIssueBackpack` -- (Default false) Issue backpack for a new player and equip in their wear container
 - `RequirePermission` -- (Default false) Require foreverbackpack.use permission to use.
+- `PreventLootingSleepers` -- (Default false) Block looting of sleepers with backpacks.
 - `RestrictedItems` -- A list of item display names that will not be restored at wipe, e.g.:

 ``json